 Students seeking New York State Teacher Certification must also satisfy the Liberal Arts & Sciences Certification Requirements - this consists of undergraduate coursework in four basic content areas.
 Your undergraduate transcript will be evaluated during the admissions process, and you will be notified if you are deficient in one or more areas.
 For more information, see the Liberal Arts & Sciences Requirement page under Resources on the BBE website.

 All courses of study require three core foundational courses and a bilingual inquiry course.
 M.A. programs require an integrative project.
-The teaching strands with Bilingual/Bicultural Studies and the courses of study programs leading to NY State certification require a practicum or student teaching experience.
+The teaching strands with Bilingual/Bicultural Studies and the courses of study leading to NY State teacher certification require a practicum or student teaching experience.
 Students are strongly urged to consult with an academic advisor on all degree requirements.

 Foundation and Inquiry Courses: